From Europe to Asia and back, Greg Dickinson finds a full 24 hours worth of things to do in Istanbul.

 Back at our top-floor apartment I grab a bottle of raki and take it up to the roof terrace, where it feels like the whole city is asleep except for us and the seagulls that circle overhead.
 When the sun begins to rise the silence of the city is broken by the call to prayer, signifying the beginning of another day in Istanbul.
 We sit quietly, engulfed by the chorus of müezzins waking the city up from the top of their minarets, and as I feel the potent aniseed liquor make its way around my body I know it’s time for bed.

 Explore more of Turkey with the Rough Guide to Turkey.
-Book hostels for your trip, and don't forget to purchase travel insurance before you go.
+Book hostels for your trip, and find out the best places to stay in Istanbul.

 Top image © Tekkol/Shutterstock